Identity System & User Profiles

 GET /api/me/keys

-Retrieve all public keys (for verification).
+Returns all public keys with createdAt, expiresAt, and keyType fields (for action token verification).

 See Also